 - the welfare of the child is paramount

 - all children regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have the right to equal protection from all types of harm and abuse.

 - working in partnership with children, young people and their parents, carers and other agencies, is essential in promoting young people’s welfare.

 Child protection is part of safeguarding and refers to the protection given to specific children who are suffering, or at risk of suffering or harm.
 Occasionally, we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents and carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 Designated Safeguarding Leads

-Mrs Sara Goyea is the Designated Safeguarding Lead (DSL) for Safeguarding & Child Protection at St Paul’s C of E and Miss Christie Waite and Mrs Emma Hartley are the joint Deputy Designated Safeguarding Leads (DDSL).
+Miss Christie Waite is the Acting Designated Safeguarding Lead (DSL) for Safeguarding & Child Protection at St Paul’s C of E and Mrs Emma Hartley is the Deputy Designated Safeguarding Lead (DDSL).